OmarMongy/priority_encoder/README.md

 ## Description

 A priority encoder operates such that if two or more inputs have a value of 1 at the same time, the input with the highest priority takes precedence.
-The encoder produces two output lines, usually denoted as x and y, according to the priority rules specified in the truth table.
+The encoder produces two output lines, usually denoted as y0 and y1, according to the priority rules specified in the truth table.

 Additionally, the priority encoder has a third output line, V, which serves as a one-bit indicator.
 When one or more inputs are equal to 1, V is set to 1.
 However, if all inputs are 0, V is set to 0, indicating that there is no valid input.